jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 Now we see that the rainbow table we created before will no longer be applicable to our newly peppered passwords as the SHA-256 values don't match any more.
 This is secure if the pepper is kept secret.
 But if the pepper is discovered the attacker can easily make a new rainbow table with the pepper in front of each password and use this to attack the peppered user table.

-If the pepper is lost, password verification is no longer possible as the correct hash cannot be generated without the pepper.
+If the pepper is lost, password verification is no longer possible as the correct hash cannot be generated.
 All users would have to create new passwords.

 ## Node.js Implementation